speechace/speechace-api-samples/django_sample/README.rst

      pip install -r requirements/local.txt

-11. Specify Scorer settings param SPEECHACE_API_KEY in core/settings.py
+11. Set SPEECHACE_API_KEY in core/settings.py.
+You can obtain a key by contacting the SpeechAce team at www.speechace.com

-12. If you have purchased the SpeechAce PRO plan then specify SPEECHACE_INCLUDE_FLUENCY as 1 in core/settings.py for IELTS/PTE scores and other fluency metrics.
+12. For getting fluency metrics and IELTS/PTE score, specify SPEECHACE_INCLUDE_FLUENCY=1 in core/settings.py.
+This feature is only available with PRO plan purchase.

 13. Collect static (you need to do it each time after compile the javascript)::